-- (A) Collateral loan assets represent 32.0% of the principal of our commercial real estate loans as of March 31, 2024.
-As of March 31, 2024, 100% of KREF loans financed through the CLOs are floating-rate loans. - (B) The term of the CLO notes represents the rated final distribution date.
-Repayments of CLO notes are dependent on timing of underlying collateral loan asset repayments post reinvestment period. - (C) Including deferred financing costs and applicable index in effect as of March 31, 2024.
+(A) Collateral loan assets represent 32.0% 34.7% of the principal of our commercial real estate loans as of March 31, 2024 June 30, 2024.
+As of March 31, 2024 June 30, 2024, 100% of KREF our loans financed through the CLOs are floating-rate loans.

+(B) The term of the CLO notes represents the rated final distribution date.
+Repayments of CLO notes are dependent on timing of underlying collateral loan asset repayments post reinvestment period.

+(C) Including deferred financing costs and applicable index in effect as of March 31, 2024 June 30, 2024.
 Average weighted by the outstanding principal of the facility.